lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 The assumed development lifecycle is :

 * All source in git
-* Source is build to images and packages via maven
+* Source is built to images and packaged via maven
     * Studio calls maven for builds
-    * Continuous integration systems calls maven for builds
+    * Continuous integration system calls maven for builds
 * Testing and development can be performed on a desktop running Docker and Kubernetes
 * Deployment of images and packages to a repository is via maven
-    * Continuous integration systems calls maven for deployment
+    * Continuous integration system calls maven for deployment
+* Production deployment uses container definitions stored in a Docker registry (or container registry)

+Maven lifecycle mapping is :

+* **mvn compile** - compile any java source in a StreamBase Fragment to classes
+* **mvn test** - run any junit test cases on the StreamBase Fragment
+* **mvn package** - build StreamBase Fragment archive, StreamBase Application archive or Helm package
+* **mvn pre-integration-phase** - build Docker image
+* **mvn pre-integration-phase** - start Docker container(s)
+* **mvn integration-phase** - any system test cases
+* **mvn pre-integration-phase** - stop Docker container(s)
-* When production creates pods, images and packages are taken from the repository
+* **mvn deploy** - push Docker images to registry and deploy Helm packages to repository

 <a name="creating-an-application-archive-project-for-kubernetes-from-tibco-streambase-studio-trade"></a>